Deyan2306/Deyan2306/README.md

 - 🌱 I’m currently learning more and more.
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Master Java :)
-- 🥅 2023 Goals: Get CEH certification
-- ⚡ Fun fact: I love to draw and design
+- ⚡ Optional Goal: Get certified by Oracle

 ### Connect with me: